Garuda1/unixlib/README.md

 C standard library replacement for UNIX systems created for Hacktoberfest 2016.

 This library consists of replacements for simple C standard functions, important data structures, and everyday algorithms.
 It mainly focuses on getting rid of the error-checking/cross platform features to reduce the functions to small pieces of understandable code which easily fit in one source file.
+Consider it a syscall abstraction layer that can replace the libc.

 The mindset in this project is to get rid of abstraction, focusing on what something is intended to do.
 As such, any form of object-oriented programming is prohibited.
 Keep it simple.